clockspot/arduino-clock/README.md

 * If your clock has a switched relay with soft power switch enabled (such as for a radio), **Alt** acts as that switch.
 * Otherwise, it works as a preset button.
 While viewing the display you want quick access to (such as the alarm or countdown timer), hold **Alt** until it beeps twice; then you can use **Alt** to jump straight there.
-  * TIP: If used with the alarm, the **Alt** button will also toggle the skip setting – so to skip (or unskip) the next alarm, you only need to press the **Alt** button twice: once to display it, and once to change it.
+  * TIP: If **Alt** is set as the alarm preset, it will switch the alarm as well – so you can display and switch the alarm with a few presses of a single button.

 ### Options Menu